 February 2011, I attended my first blogger event.
 A few fashion and beauty bloggers in the DC area decided to get together for cocktails and brainstorming.
-From that happy hour, CapFABB was created.
-Also thanks to that happy hour, I got to know Katherine Martinez, blogger, business owner, designer, and True Fashionista.
+Thanks to that happy hour, I got to know Katherine Martinez, blogger, business owner, designer, and True Fashionista.

 Katherine always amazes me when I see her – she will take the item I will laugh at on the racks at the thrift store and see the beauty in it.
 She will rework it, accessorize it, pair it with unexpected pieces and bring out the garment’s beauty.
 She is able to take those Jessica McClintock granny dresses I wore in middle school and make them look badass with chunky shoes, studded accessories, and a DIY asymmetrical hem.

 Katherine shares her incredible eye for style and vintage with Co-Creative Director Ashley Turchin at their shop La Petite Marmoset.
 They have a boutique here in DC, an Etsy shop, and have their pieces sold at some of the coolest shops in the DMV.

 As soon as I thought of this True Fashionista series for the blog, I thought of Katherine.
 She knows herself, her style, and wears clothes, no matter how crazy or strange, without them wearing her.
 Not only is she creative, talented, and stylish, but she is one of the warmest and nicest people I have met in the DC fashion scene.
 Her smile lights a room and she's always a blast to spend time with.
 I asked her the same five questions I will be asking of all True Fashionistas in this series, here are her answers: